Authority Monitoring Report and Housing Land Supply

 Current Housing Land Supply Position

-The Housing Land Supply (HLS) position statement summarises the main outcomes of housing provision within Wealden District and provides the current position in relation to our housing requirement and land supply, on an annual basis.
+As part of the Authority Monitoring Report, the Council monitors how many houses are completed in the district each year.
+However, this housing growth is also assessed in a more detailed manner as part of a specific planning policy requirement under national planning policy.
+The Housing Land Supply (HLS) position statement summarises the main outcomes of housing provision within Wealden District and provides the current position in relation to our housing requirement and land supply position, on an at least annual basis.

-This HLS Position Statement will continue to be updated further as of 1 April 2025, as revised completion and supply data is known and is subject to reassessment.
+This HLS Position Statement will continue to be updated annually or as revised measurement, completion and supply data becomes available.